dgarcia202/mapframe/README.md

 List<PersonDto> results = mapper.map(persons);
 ```
+The collection map method is implemented by the base class.
+No need to implement it yourself.

 ## Mapper factory
 The mapper factory's duty is to store and serve your mappers.
 The factory provides a method for register mappers indexed by its input and output types.